 Sound the alarm and gather the troops, because it is time for the center piece of your Thanksgiving table.
-The piece de resistance.
-The holy grail of turkey day.
+The piece de resistance of turkey day.
 The actual turkey!
 Yay!

 Juicy, tender turkey breast rolled up tight around sweet, savory, earthy and rich stuffing.

-This holiday turkey breast roulade is gorgeously golden brown on the outside and mouthwateringly juicy on the inside with flavorful, moist, perfectly cooked swirls of stuffing.
+This holiday rolled and stuffed turkey breast is gorgeously golden brown on the outside and mouthwateringly juicy on the inside with flavorful, moist, perfectly cooked swirls of cornbread stuffing.

-Generously drizzled with a silky, smooth, rich gravy, this turkey situation is like two-in-one holiday gift from the culinary Gods!
-I mean, this roulade is basically the two very best parts of Thanksgiving, literally all rolled into one!
+Generously drizzled with a silky, smooth, rich gravy, this turkey roll recipe is a two-in-one holiday gift from the culinary Gods!
+I mean, this turkey roulade is essentially the two very best parts of Thanksgiving literally all rolled into one!

-If you are a whole turkey traditionalist, you might look at this royal roulade and think: ‘Where is the rest?’, ‘Where are the thighs and dark meat??’
+If you are a whole turkey traditionalist, you might look at this royal roulade of turkey and think: ‘Where is the rest?’
+‘Where are the thighs and dark meat??’
 Where is the wish bone???’
-‘Where is the crispy skin?*’ ‘Where is the BIG BIRD?!?’
+‘Where is the crispy skin? (see below)‘ ‘Where is the BIG BIRD?!?’

 My response?
-Let’s do something different this year!
-And, I promise you won’t be disappointed!’
+Let’s do something different this year – I promise you won’t be disappointed!

-*If having crispy turkey skin is a non-negotiable holiday tradition, I have included that option in the notes section of the recipe below!
+*If having crispy turkey skin is a non-negotiable holiday tradition, I see you.
+Don’t worry, I have included that option in the notes section of the recipe card below!

 What is a turkey roulade?